 K.3 The student will describe and demonstrate behaviors that promote health and prevent injury and disease.

-Describe a variety of healthy snacks foods.

-Recognize that not all food products advertised or sold are healthy.
+Describe the different body parts involved in one movement (e.g., jumping, walking, biking).

+Create a shopping list that includes foods from each MyPlate food group.

+Describe how one can help people with food allergies (e.g., being respectful of restrictions in the classroom and cafeteria, not sharing food, getting help from an adult).

 Describe ways to participate regularly in physical activities inside and outside of school.